 Minimizes service interruptions because you don’t have to restart Tableau Server after renewing a license, adjusting capacity, or adding new features.

 For Updatable Subscription Licenses (USL), your product key in the Tableau Customer Portal does not change even when updated with new features or changes to role counts.
 With the non-USL subscription license model, you get a new key in your Customer Portal after each license renewal.
 A new product key will appear in the TSM web UI after the previous product key expires when viewing a non-USL subscription product key.
 For Updatable Subscription Licenses (USL), your product key does not change in the UI or Tableau Customer Portal.
 In the Tableau Customer Portal, USL licenses display a selected Is USL Key checkbox on the License Detail page or by true in the Is USL Key column on the Licenses tab.

 In the output returned by tsm licenses list, the TYPE field describes the user license metric.
 In the Tableau Services Manager Web UI, hover over the Type field (or column) to verify if the key is an Updatable Subscription License (USL) product key.

 Role-based license model

 Tableau offers role-based term licenses that grant a range of capabilities at various price points.
-Three types of role-based term licenses are available: Viewer, Explorer and Creator.
+Four types of role-based term licenses are available: Display, Viewer, Explorer, and Creator.